-On 27 October 2009 INIS set out detailed arrangements which would apply in cases of persons who had worked for 5 years or more with work permits and of persons who were ma updated.
-This is a consolidated set of arrangements and replaces all previous versions for non-EEA migrant workers (i) who have been employed for 5 or more years with a work pe
+On 27 October 2009 INIS set out detailed arrangements which would apply in cases of persons who had worked for 5 years or more with work permits and of persons who were made redundant.
+Those arrangements have now been updated.
+This is a consolidated set of arrangements and replaces all previous versions for non-EEA migrant workers (i) who have been employed for 5 or more years with a work permit and (ii) for those who are made redundant.

 NB: It should be noted that the arrangements set out here reflect the current policy.
-Immigration policies are kept under on-going review and are subject to change at a future date
+Immigration policies are kept under on-going review and are subject to change at a future date at the discretion of the Minister.